sAlexander/wasm-bazel/README.md

 A simple set of bazel rules and macros to build web assembly files with the Emscripten compiler.

+Caveats (and TODOs):

+ - Only works on linux
+ - Only tested on relatively simple examples

 # Usage

 _file: WORKSPACE_